 Music and Lyrics by David Yazbek

 Based on the 1997 film

 This hilarious, smash Broadway hit was nominated for ten Tony Awards.
-An unlikely band of out-of-work men decide to turn their lives around by baring it all for the greater good.
-The irresistible humor and songs lead up to perhaps one of the most anticipated final moments in Broadway history!
+An unlikely band of out-of-work steelworkers decide to turn their lives around by baring it all for the greater good.
+Full of heart, irresistible humor and toe-tapping pizzazz, The Full Monty leads up to one of the most anticipated final moments in Broadway history!